Ill Winds Over Verbobonc

 Xaod the Slayer, as he would introduce himself to the Silver Spears, was first encountered at the Inn of the Welcome Wench in Hommlet.
 In the middle of the busy dinner service he lurched down the stairs leading to the guest quarters, loudly calling for ale as he found a seat in the corner.
 Marla promptly obliged and the drunken, loutish fellow favoured her with a wink and a playful slap on the rump for her trouble.
 The bar maiden giggled, obviously game for his attention despite the disapproving frowns of Goodwife Gundigoot and many of the local villagers.
 Ruprect recognised his Furyondian accent though, and soon wandered over to make his acquaintance and invite the warrior to join their table.

 The handsome fellow recognised the highborn manner of Ruprect, and with all due deference he followed the nobleman over to meet the heroes.
 Over a few more ales, Xaod confirmed that he does indeed hail from Furyondy, having grown to adulthood among the bucolic western plains of the Viscounty of the March, not far from the borders of Fairwain.
 Once a soldier by trade, he cut his teeth in battle against the hordes of the Old One during the Greyhawk Wars.
-Indeed, like Ruprect he guarded the walls of Chendl during the Siege of Chendl, enduring a horrifying experience that is still clearly with him.
+Indeed, like Ruprect he guarded the walls of Chendl during the siege of the Furyondian capital, enduring a horrifying experience that is still clearly with him.

 Unthinkingly, in the telling of his tale of the siege he spoke carelessly of the indifferent defence offered by the little folk (gnomes and halflings) and even flubbed pronunciation of the name of Zonkle Knacklesac, a gnomish hero who is near and dear to the nobleman.
 Angered, Ruprect leapt to his feet and grabbed the warrior by the throat, demanding an apology.
 Confused and mortified to have angered his social better, Xaod did indeed immediately proffer such, further explaining that when “on the road” he was “all business,” but when at ease he had a bad tendency to over-indulge in drink.
 If they would still have him, he would acquit himself as a professional.
 Mollified, Ruprect accepted the apology and Xaod continued his tale.

-Afterwards, he fought battles in the Barony of Kalinstren and County of Crystalreach as the Furyondian armies harried the retreat of the armies of Iuz.
+After the Siege of Chendl, he fought battles in the Barony of Kalinstren and County of Crystalreach as the Furyondian armies harried the retreat of the armies of Iuz.
 As he spoke of such exploits, he grew steadily drunker as he told of facing the unspeakable terror of abyssal armies on the battlefield.
 Several years later, he would go on to answer his king’s call and fight in the Great Northern Crusade.
 It was in this latter conflict that he felt called by the Valourous Knight to serve his faithful.
 He sought out the Church of Hieroneous, and after many trials embarked upon his new career as a holy paladin.

 Unfortunately, Xaod has evidently had a difficult time with his vocation.
 In fact although he is truly devoted to Hieroneous, he has spent most of his career just barely retaining his paladinhood.
 Indeed he was quite frank that his many, many errors in judgement over the years have left him in poor standing with his church, and he seeks to change this and be worthy of the trust that his god has bestowed upon him.
 It is just so damnably hard to do, he lamented to them, especially when confronted by a pretty bar wench or good jack of ale…